 Make the dressing by placing all ingredients in a jar and shaking like crazy.
 Add salt and pepper to your own liking.
 I add a bit of hot sauce as well.

 Assemble your salad any way you like!
 You can place all the ingredients out on a platter and let folks choose what they want, or make it pretty and composed the way you like.
-I like it best placed warm on a bed of lovely arugula and topped with either creamy local goat cheese or a nice salty Parmesan.
+I like it best placed warm on a bed of lovely arugula and topped with either a nice salty Parmesan or vegan alternative, or creamy local goat cheese or a nice salty Parmesan.

 © Copyright 2018 – or current year, Dorothy Grover-Read